kashishoberoi/IntelProject-ObjectDetectInTwilight/README.md

 ### ResNet
 The ResNet that stands for Residual Neural Network is an Artificial Neural Network that alleviates the problems present with the Deep Network.
 This is done by implementing a new neural network layer - <b>The Residual Block.</b><br /> Following is the image representing Residual Block: a building block.<br />
 <img src="images/image_1.png" width="300"><br />
-ResNet solves many problems but one of the major issues solved with this was the <b>vanishing gradient</b> in the deep neural network which was caused due to very deep network.
+ResNet solves many problems but one of the major issues solved with this was the <b>vanishing gradient</b> in the deep neural network which was caused due to very deep network and thus making them hard to train.
 This further results in the shrinking of the gradient and the weights not being updated.
-Hence, ResNet utilizes <i>skip connection</i> so that the gradient can directly propagate backward from later layers to initial filters.<br/>
+Hence, ResNet utilizes <i>skip connection</i> so that the gradient can directly be propagated backward from later layers to initial filters.<br/>
+In skip connection the convolution layers are stacked one over the other, same way as before but now we also add the original input to the output of the later convolution block.

+For best results, it is recommended that the activation function is applied after the skip connection.
 ### Densenet
 ### Squeezenet
 ### MobileNet